Rank-Factorized Implicit Neural Bias: Scaling Super-Resolution Transformer with FlashAttention: Experiments

 \section{Experiments}

-We evaluate our method in terms of (i) training and inference efficiency, (ii) quantitative SR performance, (iii) ablations, and (iv) qualitative analyses, including local attribution maps~(LAM), positional bias visualization, and visual results.
+We evaluate our method in terms of (i) training and inference efficiency, (ii) quantitative SR performance, (iii) ablations, and (iv) positional bias visualization.
 We introduce our SR Transformer using a $64\times64$ attention window, termed as \textbf{SST}~(12M), and a parameter-scaled-up variant \textbf{SST-L}~(20M).
 Models using a larger attention window~(up to $96\times96$) are denoted with "$+$".
 Since SR methods are typically trained on $64\times64$ cropped patches, naively applying a $96\times96$ window would introduce substantial padding to match the feature size to the window size, which can destabilize optimization.
 Therefore, we train the "$+$" variants with $96\times96$ training patches, and this setting is marked with "$^{\dagger}$".
 Despite the larger training patches, our method remains faster and more memory-efficient than prior methods trained with $64\times64$ patches, thanks to FlashAttention enabled by RIB, as shown in Section~\ref{sec:CostCompare}.
-Additional implementation details and results on lightweight networks are provided in the supplementary material.
+Implementation/testing details and additional experiments are provided in the Appendix.